10 Days from Tangier

-During the first day of your trip we will meet you in the port and drive through the Rif mountains and Tetouan city to enjoy the views of the beautiful
+During the first day of your trip we will meet you in the port or the airport and drive through the Rif mountains and Tetouan city to enjoy the views of the beautiful

 mountains till we get to Chefchaouan one of the stunning villages in the feet of the rif mountains.